How can I fairly implement a no-technology policy in my class when a student needs to use a laptop as an accommodation?

 What if one or more of the accommodations on the Faculty Email doesn’t make sense in the context of my course?

 There will be times that accommodations are not necessary in a course because of the way it is designed.
-If faculty believe that a listed accommodation creates an alteration to the fundamental requirements of the course, they should consult with AEO.
+If faculty believe that a listed accommodation creates an alteration to the fundamental requirements of the course, they should consult with DAO.

 A sign language interpreter is in my class.
 How do I best facilitate communication?